-The costs of registering and managing a broker-dealer are high, which has pushed many companies to move "upstream" and only work with entrepreneurs who are raising \$1 million or more.
+Finding and manging the capital raise take time, effort, and money, which has pushed many companies to more "upstream" and only work with entrepreneurs who are raising \$1 million or more.
 For this reason, funding portals have found their entry in the marketplace.